1Marc/modern-todomvc-vanillajs/readme.md

 ### Event Delegation

-Since we render the todos frequently, it doens't make sense to bind event listerers and clean them up every time.
-Instead we bind our events to the parent list that always exists in the DOM, and infer which todo was clicked or edited by setting the data attribute of the item `$li.dataset.id = todo.id;`
+Since we render the todos frequently, it doesn't make sense to bind event listeners and clean them up every time.
+Instead, we bind our events to the parent list that always exists in the DOM and infer which todo was clicked or edited by setting the data attribute of the item `$li.dataset.id = todo.id;`

 Event delgation uses the `matches` selector: